gilion-joel-b/mnist-classifier/README.md

 My current thought process must be that there is some hyper parameter difference which I am unaware of.

+Using true gradient descent, meaning that the batch size is reduced to 1, improves performance.
+This puts the model at industry standard ~97%.

 ## Optimizations

 There are several C++ optimizations that can be done to increase speed, tremendously, but which are have not been done.
 This is because I wished to first find a working architecture, and then optimize the code.